CRO Strategy Beginner

 “We help businesses grow.”

 Everyone claims this.
 It’s unverifiable, generic, and gives the visitor no reason to care.
+Any competitor could put this on their homepage without it feeling wrong.

 Strong value proposition: